graymeta/terraform-aws-irisanywhere/README.md

 * s3-index.exe is installed on the Iris Admin server instance.
 * AWS CLI is installed on the AWS Iris Admin server instance.
 * AWS IAM policy credentials have access to the desired S3 bucket.
+* AWS IAM policy credentials have access to the OpenSearch endpoint.

 ### Executing The s3-index.exe
 Locate the s3-index.exe directory and run the following command from that directory